 COVID-19 Vaccine and Pregnancy

-Over the next few months, pregnant and breastfeeding women across the nation will have access to the much-anticipated COVID-19 vaccine.
-Dr. David Jude, chair of the Department of Obstetrics & Gynecology, addresses many of the questions these women may have when deciding whether the vaccine is right for them.
+Dr. David Jude, chair of the Department of Obstetrics & Gynecology, addresses many of the questions pregnant and breastfeeding women may have when deciding whether the COVID-19 vaccine is right for them.

 Do pregnant women have an increased risk of developing severe disease due to COVID-19?